Legends of the Sky

 Details

-Our adventure begins a short distance from Castle Mountain Resort and in the Castle Parks.
-We will meet at the Main Parking Lot at Syncline Cross Country Ski Trails.
+Our adventure begins at the Pass Powderkeg Ski Lodge, where we will meet and go over the trip details.
 From here we will strap on a pair of snowshoes, introduce the evening with our expert and local guides, then we will hit the trails.
 Our guides will introduce you to night adventures and the magic that appears under the stars from a worldly perspective.

 Our snowshoe will be gentle and less than 5kms.
 We will head out to a night sky lookout point and if it is a clear night, we will take some time to enjoy the stars in a remote area.
 There is nothing like seeing the stars without the light pollution of the city.
 On full moon weekends, it is more difficult to see the stars, but the night sky has a different story to tell.